expinc/sunagent/docs/API_REFERENCE.md

 - 404 Not Found: File not found.
 - 500 Internal Server Error: Request failed.

+Response:
-Response: The binary content of the specified file.
+- Body: The binary content of the specified file.
+- Header: *Content-Length* indicates the original file size.
+You may compare this value with the file size you receive to check if the transmission goes well.

 ### Create File